tekd/ga-worksheet/GA-worksheet.md

 6. What does each digit of this Hexidecimal Color Code represent? #E78

- E represents ...
+ E represents ... the amount of redness

- 7 represents ...
+ 7 represents ... the amount of greeness

- 8 represents ...
+ 8 represents ... the amount of blueness

-7. What is the Hex Color Code for true purple?  #
+7. What is the Hex Color Code for true purple?  #990099

 8. JAVASCRIPT is the programming language that allows websites to be interactive.

-9. This tag allows us to add JavaScript into any webpage? <          >
+9. This tag allows us to add JavaScript into any webpage? <script>

-10. What is an event?
+10. What is an event? something that happens everytime you move your mouse, click something, mouse over things, press a key or scroll. by default they go unnotticed.

-11. How does JavaScript use events?
+11. How does JavaScript use events?java can listen for specific events and sort of create reactions to them.

 **Activity** Copy all the text from your project so far into a new JS Bin workspace.
 From there you can change the site to an “About Me” website about yourself.
 To do this you will need to do the following: